vistadataproject/nodeVISTA/setupDocker/README.md

 > docker build --no-cache -t nodevista999 .

+__Notes__:
+  * the centos (linux) used is centos:latest which will be old if cached in your images already.
+To use the latest _centos_, do a docker pull centos:latest before building.
+  * see below for how to publish to Docker Hub

-and launch the container when the image is built/found ...
+When it finishes (takes a while), launch the container when the image is built/found ...

 > docker run -p 9330:9430 -p 9100:9000 -p 9331:8001 -d -P --name nodevista999 nodevista999